 The state can also seize any federal tax return or outstanding vendor payments to which you are entitled.
-These funds can be used to repay your Maryland tax debt.
+These funds can be used to repay your Maryland back taxes.
 If the state intends to take this collections route, you will receive a Notice of Intent to Offset.
 You will also be charged a fee for any return or payment that is seized to offset your state tax balance.

 The only way to get a tax lien released is to pay your Maryland tax balance.
 After doing so, you can visit the applicable circuit court to obtain a certified copy of the lien release.
 This can be submitted to the three major credit agencies so your credit report will reflect the lien release.
 Although the Comptroller may report this information to the credit bureaus, it sometimes takes weeks or months for the office to do so.

 Even if you cannot afford to pay your full tax balance, you can arrange to pay part of the balance due.
 This could help you avoid a tax lien.

 Tax payments can be made online, through a direct debit program, or through the mail with a check or money order.
 You can also set up a payment agreement.
 This allows you to pay your Maryland tax balance over time.

 In addition to placing a lien on your property, the state can turn your balance over to an external collection agency.
 This agency will escalate attempts to collect your back taxes, resulting in further damage to your credit and additional penalties and fees.